nodejs/node/doc/api/deprecations.md

 * [`Buffer.from(string[, encoding])`][from_string_encoding] - Create a `Buffer`
   that copies `string`.

-As of REPLACEME, a deprecation warning is printed at runtime when `--pending-deprecation` is used or when the calling code is outside `node_modules` in order to better target developers, rather than users.
+As of v10.0.0, a deprecation warning is printed at runtime when `--pending-deprecation` is used or when the calling code is outside `node_modules` in order to better target developers, rather than users.